sraj-whatdoesthedatasay/Capstone/README.md

         - Train score:  .997
         - Test score: .996
     - Interpretation:
-        - Our logistic regression model scored extremely well.
+        - The logistic regression model scored extremely well.
 This was mainly because the 'chat corpus' was developed using permutations of the questions from the FAQ.
 So there were not many unseen words - which would happen in an actual chat conversation.
 A next step here would be to train the model on actual chat questions and then map to the intent and evaluate how the model would do.
         - Tested a Neural Net model but the performance was so strong from the Logistic Regression model that there was not a lot of value in evaluating different models.
 This would be more relevant when one is building the model on actual varied chat transcripts.

+Here are the tactical steps for the model building process mapped to the scripts in the github:
+- St1: used to create a chat corpus from downloading the FAQ dataset.
+- St2: reads in the chat corpus, does standard data processing and then models logistic regression.

 ## Agent Assistant App using Streamlit

 We were able to achieve our goal of helping Chat agents by providing them tools to enable translation, sentence completion as well as a chatbot to quickly look up product terms.